imonkfcwifi/imonkfcwifi/README.md

 - 👋 Hi, I’m @imonkfcwifi but you can call me zolgae or whatever you want
 - 👀 I’m interested in ... practice JS and some new codes!
 - 🌱 I’m currently learning ...
-Js,html,css,node js,mongoose
+Js,html,css,node js,mongoose,pug,react js
-- 🤔 i made KOKOA TALK Clone, SPURS TodoList, MEME-Maker, youtube
+- 🤔 i made KOKOA TALK Clone, SPURS TodoList, MEME-Maker, TheKoreanLeague !
-- 😎 im learning Node JS, Mongoose, MongoDB, Pug!!
+- 😎 im learning React JS Now!!

 <!---
 imonkfcwifi/imonkfcwifi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.